Yuvaraj0001/EVA7_Assignments/Session_11/Custom/README.md

 ### Dataset Preparation

 Dataset has 4 classes Hardhat, Mask, Vest, Boots.
-This repo is trained on this dataset and in addition to these images, 25 images for each class is downloaded and added to the above data.
+The model is trained on this dataset and in addition to these images, 25 images for each class is downloaded and added to the above data.

 ### Data Annotation

-Refer to this repo for annotating the images.
+Refer to the path for annotating the images.
 File structure for image annotaion is as below. yolov3

 |── images